smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatically set based on Chain ID, typically 21000_

-The gas limit used for an ordinary eth->eth transfer.
+The gas limit used for an ordinary eth transfer.

 ## ETH_GAS_PRICE_DEFAULT